zovoilis-lab/spoa/README.md

 ![image](https://travis-ci.org/rvaser/spoa.svg?branch=master)

 Spoa (SIMD POA) is a c++ implementation of the partial order alignment (POA) algorithm (as described in 10.1093/bioinformatics/18.3.452) which is used to generate consensus sequences (as described in 10.1093/bioinformatics/btg109).
-It supports three alignment modes: local (Smith-Waterman), global (Needleman-Wunsh) and semi-global alignment (overlap).
+It supports three alignment modes: local (Smith-Waterman), global (Needleman-Wunsch) and semi-global alignment (overlap).
 It supports Intel SSE4.1+ vectorization for all alignment modes.
 AVX2 is implemented as well and can be enabled manually in `simd_alignment_engine.cpp` file.
 It is disabled by default as it does not provide adequate speedup for shorter sequences due to high latency shifts.

 ## Dependencies